Japanese Brush Lettering – An Introduction

 Instructor: Yutaka Ai

 We feel honored to host Yutaka Ai, an established Japanese artist, calligrapher, and tea practitioner, for this introduction to the ancient and revered art of Japanese brush lettering.
 We almost hesitate to call the event a class, because it’s so much more.
-Ai, who comes to class in her grandmother’s kimono, strives to create an authentic cultural experience for students.
+Ai, who comes to class dressed in her grandmother’s kimono, strives to create an authentic cultural experience for students by paying attention to small details.
 She begins by pouring organic Japanese matcha tea and sharing traditional confections to establish an atmosphere of Zen-like, calm attentiveness.
-Since all movements must be done mindfully and as gracefully as possible to create characters with an aesthetically pleasing balance and form, the proper state of mind is important.
+The proper state of mind is important since all movements must be done mindfully and as gracefully as possible to create characters with an aesthetically pleasing balance and form.
 Ai provides students with the same type of brushes, ink, and paper that students in Japan use.
 Each character is an ideogram – a stylized picture representing an idea, not a specific word or phrase – made from a set of common strokes.
 Ai explains the stories behind the characters she’s selected for class as she demonstrates how to properly hold the brush and form individual strokes.
-Following the Japanese manner of teaching, she’ll draw a character and have you copy it multiple times next to hers.
-The goal is not perfectly duplicating her character.
-Each person’s writing is always a bit different; their true artist heart reveals itself as they become lost in the rhythm of repeating the strokes.
-At the end of class, you’ll choose one character to use on a final piece of art paper suitable for framing or for a card.
-Besides your finished piece, you’ll also take home the Japanese brush.
+She follows the Japanese manner of teaching by drawing a character on your practice paper and having you copy it multiple times next to hers.
+The goal is not to perfectly duplicate her character since each person’s writing is unique; your true artist’s heart will reveal itself as you become lost in the rhythm of repeating the strokes.
+Choose one character toward the end of class to write on a final piece of art paper, which is suitable for framing or for a card.
+Your finished piece is a visual reminder of the Zen-like atmosphere Ai creates during class.

 Please bring the following optional materials to class: